Author has written 15 stories for Sherlock Holmes, Sherlock, and NCIS.

 Favorite movie soundtracks: Lord of the Rings (whole thing, but especially The Two Towers), Titanic, Braveheart

 Favorite TV Shows: Sherlock, Supernatural, Doctor Who, Elementary, Pretty Little Liars, Psych, White Collar, NCIS, Little Bear (I cannot resist the calls of early childhood nostalgia), Jeremy Brett's Sherlock Holmes, and I occasionally watch The Big Bang Theory

 Favorite book genres: Mystery, action, adventure, fantasy

-Favorite authors: (Um, yeah, this is really hard…) Sir Arthur Conan Doyle, Agatha Christie, J.R.R.
+Favorite authors: (Um, yeah, this is really hard…) my amazing girlfriend of course comes first, and then...
+Sir Arthur Conan Doyle, Agatha Christie, J.R.R.
 Tolkien, Charles Dickens, Thomas Carlyle, Lord Alfred Tennyson (OK, well, he was actually a poet), Edgar Allen Poe, J.K.
 Rowling, Charlotte Anne Walters, William Shakespeare, Patricia Cornwell, Sara Shepard, Ally Carter, Anthony Horowitz

 Favorite poem: The Lady of Shalott, by Lord Alfred Tennyson